-Since the beginning of the year there have been dozens of recruiting startups, mergers, and acquisitions.
+Since the beginning of the year there have been dozens of recruiting startups, mergers, and acquisitions trying to address what employers want.
 Google is making a new foray into the jobs world.
 Indeed is trying to become a brand.
 Programmatic is taking more recruiting dollars, social isn’t, and another report says job boards are the #2 hire source (behind company career sites).

 In other words, words, trends, and more words.

 But if you step back for a minute, one fundamental remains: candidates.
 They are ultimately what employers want.
 Yes, employers may say they want hires – and they do – but the hiring process is controlled by the employer.
 When they say they want hires, what they are really saying is, ‘we want candidates that are highly likely to fill our current and future openings’.
 Unless your business involves sitting inside the employer’s operation, interviewing, and then hiring candidates – well, then your business still revolves around candidates, but you have a bit more skin in the game.
 You’re no longer in recruitment marketing, you’re in placement and staffing (which of course is where some companies like Indeed are heading).

 Set aside for a moment the question of how many employers are willing to abdicate their hiring process.
 Set aside how automated the candidate sourcing, assessment, and delivery process can be.
 And set aside the eternal question of what constitutes a quality candidate.
 Instead, ask yourself where your recruitment marketing business really begins:

 - Are you a traditional job board?
 You need candidates that match your employers’ needs.

 - Are you a new-fangled AI-enhanced sourcing tool?
 You must dig out candidates that employers want from somewhere.

 - Are you a hub or career-focused site?
 You have to attract candidates to use your site – and then apply for jobs.

 - Are you a network of sites?
 You still need candidates that fit your employers’ needs.